Recent and Upcoming Changes

 The Sick Leave Act 2022 was signed into law on 20 July 2022, employers will be legally required to pay statutory sick pay (subject to the colleague meeting eligibility requirements) from 1 January 2023.
 This is as follows.

-• Pay sick leave for up to 3 sick days per year.
-This is planned to increase to 5 days in 2024, 7 days in 2025 and 10 days in 2026.
+• Pay sick leave for up to 5 days in 2024, 7 days in 2025 and 10 days in 2026.

 • A rate of payment for statutory sick leave of 70% of normal wages to be paid by employers (up to a maximum €110 per day).